 I took the "Achieving Security Awareness Through Social Engineering Attacks" course at Black Hat this year!

 It was eye-opening, tremendously interesting, and fun!
 It was facilitated by Jayson Street and April Wright.
-Jayson gets paid by companies to break into their own facilities through Social Engineering.
-He shared many crazy stories, like the time he gained full access to a bank in Beirut in two and a half minutes.
+Jayson gets paid by companies to break into their own facilities through Social Engineering>).
+He shared many amazing stories, like the time he gained full access to a bank in Beirut in two and a half minutes.

 Here’s a summary of what we discussed in the training, along with key takeaways: